 Preparing for the University of California, San Diego

-Before applying to the University of California, San Diego, knowing the acceptance rate and how it affects your admission chances can be necessary.
-Moreover, other important factors to prepare for are the school’s tuition fees, scholarships, and admission process.
+Before applying to the University of California, San Diego, knowing the acceptance rate and how it affects your admission chances can be helpful.
+Other important factors to prepare for include the school’s tuition fees, scholarships, and admission process.
 Read below to learn more!

 Admission Requirements